datasciencebioinformatics/preprocessing_scRNA_scATAC/README.md

 curl -O https://cf.10xgenomics.com/supp/cell-exp/refdata-gex-mm10-2020-A.tar.gz
 curl -O https://cf.10xgenomics.com/supp/cell-exp/refdata-gex-GRCh38-2020-A.tar.gz

-## Step 3 – Prepend the Cell Ranger directory to your $PATH.
+## Prepend the Cell Ranger directory to your $PATH.
 This will allow you to invoke the cellranger command.
 export PATH=/opt/cellranger-7.1.0:$PATH

 ## Verify installation